-On 26 April 2012, the Secretary of State for Business, Innovation and Skills announced a revised policy on exports to, and trade (trafficking and brokering) in, controlled goods and technology for end-use by the Argentine military.
-Read the written ministerial statement
+On 27 June 2018, Minister of State for Foreign and Commonwealth Affairs announced a revised policy on exports to, and trade (trafficking and brokering) in, controlled goods and technology for the Argentina military, revising the previous 2012 policy.
+Find out more in the written ministerial statement.

 Restrictions for the maintenance of regional peace and stability